UW-GDA/Project_Chelanigans/README.md

 1. the Wapato Basin is downstream from the Lucerne Basin
 2. it offers a potential glimpse into the effects of global climate change on a glacially fed, oligotrophic lake.

 As water is a dark target from space, it is extremely difficult to assess water quality using satelite imagery.
 However, it has been shown that changes in turbidity can be tracked by satelite imagery using ratios of raster bands from the visible and near-infrared spectra [6][7][8].

+### Sentinel-2
+-give background on sentinel-2
+* when was it launched
+* what (bands) does it collect
+* what resolution
+* how often
+* daytime/nighttime
+* clouds
+* problems/successes analyzing water

 ## Objectives
 1. Identify temporal trends in glacial flour turbidity (Lucerne Basin)
 2. Identify temporal trends in benthic algae coverage (Wapato Basin)

 ## Datasets
 For this analysis, Sentinel-2 data was utilized due to its 10m spatial resolution.